VMrGamer/latent-space-investigation/README.md

 ## Project Status

-- The project is currently under development, and I'm working on making everything done until now on GANs more organized
+- The project is currently under development, under further notice.
 - Feel free to contribute, generate Pull Requests or raise Issues, it is very much appreciated.